 Choosing a Scientist to Interview

-If you are a content marketer, you should usually interview someone outside your company when possible – it dramatically adds to the believability and acts as social proof.
+If you are a content marketer, you should usually interview someone outside your company when possible.
+This dramatically adds to the believability and acts as social proof.
 People also care about titles and positions, so try to get the person with the fanciest job title possible.
 Yes, this might mean their schedule is busy, but you probably only need 30 minutes of their time, and they get to speak on something they are passionate about, so you may be surprised how many people say “yes.”

 Beyond those rules of thumb, your choice of guest should depend on the project type.
 “Editable” content rewards subject matter experts since you can highlight the most interesting comments.
 On the flip side, Q&A pieces or live interviews reward charisma.
 If you are considering people you haven’t met, check if they appear in any social media or YouTube videos to get a sense of their communication style.